 - Cross sectional imaging-MRI/CT

 - Procedures/interventional.
-This includes joint aspirations, therapeutic injections, arthrography, MR/CT arthrography, image guided biopsies, aspiration/drainage (utilizing either fluoroscopy, CT, MRI, Sonography).
+This includes imaging guided joint aspirations, therapeutic injections, arthrography, MR/CT arthrography, image guided biopsies, aspiration/drainage, kyphoplasty (utilizing either x-ray, fluoroscopy, CT, MRI, or Sonography).
 Some exposure to radiofrequency ablation techniques, as cases arise, is anticipated.

 - Nuclear radiology (as it applies to the MSK system), DEXA

 - Pathology - bone and soft tissue pathology